 Pat is a member of the Institute of Corporate Directors and an alumna of the ICD Governance Essentials Program for Directors of Not for Profit Organizations.
 She is also a graduate of the Foundation Program in Management for Women at Simon Fraser University, and a past participant in the Governor General’s Canadian Study Conference and Leadership Vancouver programs.

-Pat has served on the boards of the Leon & Thea Koerner Foundation, Canuck Place Children’s Hospice, Information Services Vancouver, and the BC Health Education Foundation.
-She currently volunteers as a member of the Board of Directors of Vantage Point.
+Pat has served on the boards of Vantage Point, the Leon & Thea Koerner Foundation, Canuck Place Children’s Hospice, Information Services Vancouver, and the BC Health Education Foundation.
 She lives in Vancouver with her husband and a growing collection of antique corkscrews.

-Lisa May is a seasoned Communications Consultant with 30 years of experience developing strategic communication materials for non-profit, public and private sector clients and First Nations agencies.
+Lisa May (she/her) is a seasoned Communications Consultant with 30 years of experience developing strategic communication materials for non-profit, public and private sector clients and Indigenous agencies.
 Her specialty is researching and synthesizing complex information in accessible forms to create meaning for audiences.
-Her areas of expertise include health care, health research, health system improvement, affordable housing, and capacity building within Indigenous communities and organizations.
+Her areas of expertise include health care, health research, health system improvement, affordable housing, and capacity building within First Nation communities and Indigenous organizations.

 Lisa provides strategic communications support and collaborates with clients to tailor communication plans and materials.
 She has extensive experience liaising with project leaders, conducting stakeholder interviews, sourcing and reviewing data, analyzing findings, writing and editing content, and overseeing design and production processes.
 She produces website copy, e-newsletters, planning, conference and annual reports, briefing notes, news releases, manuals and more.